StackStorm/st2contrib/README.md

 Name | Description
 ---- | -----------
-ncm_config_download | Download config(s) from Solarwinds NCM Orion module.
-node_create | Create an node on a Solarwinds Orion platform node_discover_and_add_interfaces | Discover and add Interfaces for a Solarwinds Orion node. node_status | Query Solarwinds Orion for a node's status (i.e. Up/Down) remanage_node | Re-manage an Solarwinds Orion node's unmanage_node | Unmanage an Solarwinds Orion node's
+add_node_to_ncm | Add an Orion Node to NCM. get_discovery_progress | Get the progress of an Solarwinds Orion Discovery. list_node_custom_properties | List the custom properties for a Solarwinds Orion node's list_sdk_verb_args | List all the arguments for a entity and verb that can be invloked via a Solarwinds Orion platform list_sdk_verbs | List all the verbs that can be invloked via a Solarwinds Orion platform ncm_config_download | Download config(s) from Solarwinds NCM Orion module. ncm_execute_script | Execute an script on an Orion NCM Node. node_create | Create an node on a Solarwinds Orion platform node_discover_and_add_interfaces | Discover and add Interfaces for a Solarwinds Orion node. node_pollnow | Poll an Solarwinds Orion node node_status | Query Solarwinds Orion for a node's status (i.e. Up/Down) remanage_node | Re-manage an Solarwinds Orion node's start_discovery | Create a discovery profile in Solarwinds Orion platform unmanage_node | Unmanage an Solarwinds Orion node's update_node_custom_properties | Update an Orion Nodes custom properties

 ### packagecloud pack